Guide to Work, Study, Travel and Living Abroad

 Take your digital devices overseas

-Readers often send us questions about the electronic devices they plan to take overseas.
-In this article, we summarize the most critical issues travelers and expatriates should be aware of when taking their smartphones, laptop computers, or other electronic devices overseas.
+Readers often ask questions about the electronic devices they plan to take overseas.
+This article summarizes the most critical issues travelers and expatriates should be aware of when taking their smartphones, laptop computers, or other electronic devices overseas.
 Among the primary issues concerns compatibility with local electrical standards, high-speed internet access, and whether smartphone and data transfer frequencies vary from country to country.
-The good news is the ever-increasing global compatibility of these devices with each generation of products and wireless networks
+The good news is the ever-increasing global compatibility of these devices with each generation of products and wireless networks.

 Laptop Computers